campanda/goss/docs/manual.md

     # optional attributes
     allow-insecure: false
     no-follow-redirects: false # Setting this to true will NOT follow redirects
+    x-forwarded-ssl: true # Setting this to true will add the header X-Forwarded-Proto=https to the request
     timeout: 1000
+    header: [] # Check http response headers for these patterns (e.g. "Content-Type: text/html")
     body: [] # Check http response content for these patterns
 ```